Our Policies & Procedures

 - Kaiako are relaxed and unhurried in preparing the tamariki for sleep, and flexible to their individual routines.

-- The individual sleep routines of our tamariki will be followed.
+- The individual sleep routines of our infants will be followed.
 In the Toddlers & Kindy, structured sleep/rest times are provided.

 - Ratios are maintained while the tamariki are sleeping.